robert-claypool/robert-claypool.github.io/about.md

 ### > DevOps
-I have informally filled the role of DevOps engineer everywhere I go -- Webpack, Grunt, Gulp, MSBuild, TFS, Mecurial (hg), Git, Hudson/Jenkins CI, Flowdock, Slack, Atlassian Bitbucket/Jira/Bamboo, GitHub, GitLab CE, Docker Compose, Vagrant, unit testing frameworks, and more.
+I have informally filled the role of DevOps engineer everywhere I go -- Webpack, Grunt, Gulp, MSBuild, TFS, VSTS, Mecurial (hg), Git, Hudson/Jenkins CI, Flowdock, Slack, Atlassian Bitbucket/Jira/Bamboo, GitHub, GitLab CE, Docker Compose, Vagrant, unit testing frameworks, and more.

 DevOps isn't about the tools, but the process.
 I know how to automate things and get out of a team's way.